LAW 8501 Contracts I Credits: 3

 In-depth examination of the role that race plays in American society as a whole and in judicial decision-making in particular.
 Course will examine the effect of race on representative democracy, employment, education, housing, hate crimes, the legal profession, sex, popular culture, and other aspects of the law.
 Research paper.

-LAW 8656 Public Defender Trials Clinic Credits: 3
+LAW 8656 Public Defender Trials Internship Credits: 1-3

 As permitted by Missouri Supreme Court Rule 13, senior law students, under supervision, handle cases referred from the Public Defender.
-Students enroll for two semesters and are required to devote at least 10 hours per week to applied skills, weekly conferences, and lectures.
-Limited enrollment.
+Students enroll for two semesters and apply lawering skills to represent client, conduct weekly conferences, and attend lectures on criminal defense law and practice.

 Prerequisites: LAW 8634.

-LAW 8656A Missouri Attorney General's Office Clinic Credits: 2
+LAW 8656A Missouri Attorney General's Office Internship Credits: 1-3

 As Permitted by Missouri Supreme Court Rule 13, second and third year law students, under supervision, work at the Attorney General's Office in Kansas City assisting with the duties and functions of the office provides the community.
-Students are required to devote at least 6 hours per week to formalized instructions, individual mentoring, and instruction and guidance from assistant attorney generals.
+The internship provides formalized instruction, and individual mentoring and supervision from assistant attorney generals.
 Limited enrollment.

 Prerequisites: Rule 13 certification.